 The current G550 sports a 4.0-liter twin-turbocharged V-8 with 416 hp and 450 lb-ft of torque, while the G63 features the same engine but with output dialed up to 577 hp and 627 lb-ft.
 In both cases a 9-speed automatic is standard.

 2023 Mercedes-Benz G550 4x4 Squared spy shots - Photo credit: S. Baldauf/SB-Medien

 You'd best start saving if you're interested in parking a new G550 4x4 Squared on your driveway.
 The last one cost a steep $225,925 and we suspect any new one will cost even more.

 Mercedes has much more in store for the G-Class.
-Also in the works is a battery-electric version that may have a sophisticated all-wheel-drive system separate to the setup on the regular G-Class.
+Also in the works is a battery-electric version that's due around 2024 and may have a sophisticated all-wheel-drive system separate to the setup on the regular G-Class.
 Recall, Mercedes last year unveiled an EQC-based prototype that's being used to develop an electrified all-wheel-drive system for off-roading.